 Congress originally gave OTA to the Defense Advanced Research Projects Agency (DARPA), an agency within the Department of Defense created after the Soviet Union shocked the United States by successfully launching Sputnik, the first human-made object put in Earth-orbit, so the US could rapidly marshal public and private resources to mount a response.
-Known for its highrisk, high-reward research projects, ranging from radar to self-driving vehicles, DARPA also uses PPPPs to drive innovation in the life sciences.
+Known for its high-risk, high-reward research projects, ranging from radar to self-driving vehicles, DARPA also uses PPPPs to drive innovation in the life sciences.
 DARPA's ongoing investments in various biotechnologies and medical technologies, and its support for research in synthetic biology, continue to pave the way for new approaches to drug discovery and development.
+DARPA may have relationships with AI experts who might be engaged to fill out or advise the PPPP team on challenging AI issues.

 The Biomedical Advanced Research and Development Authority has played a pivotal role in fostering PPPPs for the development of countermeasures against emerging infectious diseases and chemical, biological, radiological, and nuclear threats.
-It used its OTA to fund public-private partnerships with GlaxoSmithKline, AstraZeneca, and other companies to develop vaccines, therapeutics, and diagnostics for influenza, Ebola, Zika, the COVID-19 virus, and other diseases (Administration for Strategic Preparedness & Response [ASPR], n.d., BARDA's Programs to Combat Emerging Infectious Diseases).
+It used its OTA to fund publicprivate partnerships with GlaxoSmithKline, AstraZeneca, and other companies to develop vaccines, therapeutics, and diagnostics for influenza, Ebola, Zika, the COVID-19 virus, and other diseases (Administration for Strategic Preparedness & Response [ASPR], n.d., BARDA's Programs to Combat Emerging Infectious Diseases).
 As of early 2025, BARDA had been involved with ninety-five Food and Drug Administration approvals, licensures or clearances for pharmaceutical products.
-They include an enzymatic debridement agent for burn victims; a nasal spray for the emergency treatment of opioid overdoses; and a "rapid test" that identifies individuals infected with inhalation anthrax (Biomedical Advanced Research and Development
+They include an enzymatic debridement agent for burn victims; a nasal spray for the emergency treatment of opioid overdoses; and a "rapid test" that identifies individuals infected with inhalation anthrax (Biomedical Advanced Research and Development Authority, n.d.).

-Authority, n.d.).
 BARDA can take a "portfolio approach" to fund a company's effort to "simultaneously and in parallel develop multiple drug candidates," which allows for the "reallocation of resources across activities and among drug candidates if technical or business risks materialize" (Houchens & Larsen, 2017).

-Another agency candidate with OTA is the Advanced Research Projects Agency for Health.
+Another agency candidate with OTA is the Advanced Research Projects Agency for Health (ARPA-H).
 Established by Congress in 2022 within the Department of Health and Human Services, ARPA-H is charged with improving the "U.S. government's ability to speed biomedical and health solutions" (ARPA-H, n.d.).
 One goal of ARPA-H is to promote public-private partnerships to speed technology and transition through the formation of a Partnership Intermediary Agreement (PIA) with a "nonprofit partner with deep commercial sector and transition expertise, to engage academia and industry on behalf of the government" (ARPA-H, 2023).
 Like our model PPPP, benefits of the PIA structure include flexibility and speed, as well as facilitating "novel approaches that mirror commercial practice to get solutions to market" (ARPA-H, 2023).
 Through its 2023 Defeating Antibiotic Resistance through Transformative Solutions (DARTS) project and its 2024 Transforming Antibiotic R&D with Generative AI to Stop Emerging Threats (TARGET) project, ARPA-H is seeking solutions to address the rise of antibiotic-resistant bacteria, including the development of new medications (ARPA-H, 2024).
 It is also involved in projects concerned with optic nerve regeneration and methods to target and treat cancer (Adams, 2024).